henriquew3c/Ambev.DeveloperEvaluation/README.md

 > [!TIP]
 > Use Swagger (or another tool) to create your user.
 Post to `/api/Users`.

+### View message events into RabbitMQ queue

+RabbitMQ is a message broker that allows applications to communicate with each other by sending and receiving messages through queues.
+A topic in RabbitMQ is a type of exchange that routes messages to one or more queues based on a routing key.

+> [!IMPORTANT]
+> User and password into .env.

+> [!TIP]
+> Actualy the system has only one domain event ao criar one new sale.

+To access and view message events in a RabbitMQ queue, follow these steps:

+1. **Access RabbitMQ Management Console**: Open the RabbitMQ Management Console by navigating to `http://localhost:15672/` in your web browser.
+Log in with the default credentials (`guest`/`guest`).

 # Endpoints Prototype Sales API

 ## User